-Laurel and Hardy lookalikes speciality magicians act creates an impressive fork bending illusion with a very good knowledge of Laurel & Hardy.
+Laurel and Hardy lookalikes speciality magicians act create an impressive fork bending illusion.
+They have a very good knowledge of Laurel & Hardy.

-They became well known during the late 1920s through the mid-1940s for their slapstick comedy, with Laurel playing the clumsy and childlike friend of the pompous bully Hardy.
+They became well known during the late 1920s through the mid-1940s for their slapstick comedy.
+Laurel played the clumsy and childlike friend of the pompous bully Hardy.

-The misquoted version of the phrase was never used by Hardy and the misunderstanding stems from the title of their film Another Fine Mess.
+The misquoted version of the phrase was never used by Hardy.
+The misunderstanding stems from the title of their film Another Fine Mess.
 (Wikipedia)

 Laurel and Hardy Lookalikes

-Register today or update your press pack – TALENT REGISTRATION
+Register your act with us or update your press pack – TALENT REGISTRATION